 Project Summary overview:

-Using a combination of in vivo, ex vivo, in vitro studies and in silico modelling, such as transgenic mouse models, “gene therapy”, applied biotechnologies as well as usual bio-molecular techniques, this project will define the fundamental control of androgen signaling through the classical and backdoor pathways.
+To understand the regulation of androgen production and identify factors that work to support this, we will use a combination of in vivo, ex vivo, in vitro studies and in silico modelling, such as transgenic mouse models, “gene therapy”, applied biotechnologies as well as usual bio-molecular techniques.
+This project will define the fundamental control of androgen signalling through the classical and backdoor pathways.

 PhD Scholarship details